reframe-hpc/reframe/docs/tutorial_advanced.rst

 In this case, we define the `Sarus <https://github.com/eth-cscs/sarus>`__ platform for which we set the :js:attr:`modules` parameter in order to instruct ReFrame to load the ``sarus`` module, whenever it needs to run with this container platform.
 Similarly, we add an entry for the `Singularity <https://sylabs.io>`__ platform.
 Optionally, users are allowed to set the ``default`` attribute to :obj:`True` in order to mark a specific container platform as the default of that partition (see below on how this information is being used).
-If no default container platform is specified explicitly, then always the first in the list will be considered as suc
+If no default container platform is specified explicitly, then always the first in the list will be considered as successful.

 The following parameterized test, will create two tests, one for each of the supported container platforms: